ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 Determines the lifetime of values.

 The `TTL` clause can be set for the whole table and for each individual column.
-Table-level `TTL` can also specify the logic of automatic move of data between disks and volumes, or recompression of parts where all the data has been expired.
+Table-level `TTL` can also specify the logic of automatic moving of data between disks and volumes, or recompression of parts where all the data has been expired.

 Expressions must evaluate to [Date](../../../sql-reference/data-types/date.md) or [DateTime](../../../sql-reference/data-types/datetime.md) data type.